Universality does not apply to social media marketing. Why? It’s what you do for one demographic target you cannot do for the others.

 Don’t think that Baby Boomers would take just whatever you feed them.
 No. On the contrary, they are smart—too smart in fact.
 They what clickbait is, they know when it’s fake news.

-They don’t have time for nonsense and would think twice letting you know about it.
+They don’t have time for nonsense and would think twice about letting you know about it.

 So match their maturity by feeding their curiosity for facts and relevant information.
 Do it without sugarcoating—be upfront.